Restaurant Marketing Ideas [Infographic]

 Target Customers in Your Area

 Your restaurant’s location impacts your potential customer base, as well as your theme, menu and decor.
 Most customers come from within a 5-mile radius but on average, consumers say they will drive 17 minutes to visit a restaurant.
 Cost is also a factor.
-About 38% of patrons will travel over 10 miles if they know they will get a discount.
+About 43% of patrons will travel between 4 to 10 miles for a deal, 38% of diners will travel over 10 miles if they know they will get a discount.

 Your goal should be to rank among your local competitors or within the top three spots that show up when users search for a specific keyword like “best tacos.”
 The three taco shops listed below will receive the most traffic simply because they are the top results users see for that area.